 - NEW PURPOSE

 - In Jesus, we have a new purpose: to seek peace and healing for our neighbors, our enemies, our cities, and the rest of the world.
 We are on a mission to participate with God to bring peace, renewal, and restoration to all of creation.
 God heals us so that we can be a source of healing to our beautiful and yet broken world.
-(Jeremiah 29:7, 2 Corinthians 5:14-21)
+(Jeremiah 29.7, II Corinthians 5.14-21)

 Our C.O.R.E. values shape who we are and who we want to become.
-These values are central to the identity of what Roots is all about.
+These values are central to Roots’ identity.

 We believe that Jesus is who he said he was: the Christ (“Anointed One”) who saves and redeems the world.
 We love Jesus.
 We plant our roots, our identity, and our lives in Jesus because he is our hope.
 For us, it’s all about Jesus.
 Therefore, in all that we do (e.g., worship, teaching, singing, serving, cooking, cleaning, planning, praying, and laughing) we will seek to honor and glorify Christ our king.